The Forgotten Community

 The History of my Family on the North Side

-As a descendant of Jewish families who used to live on the North Side of Minneapolis I feel a responsibility to preserve and share their stories.
+As a descendant of Jewish families who used to live on the North Side of Minneapolis, I feel a responsibility to preserve and share their stories.
 My family’s history is not just a story, but a testament to resilience, community and the rich Jewish life of the city of Minneapolis.
-By telling their story I hope to keep their legacy alive.
+By telling their story, I hope to keep their legacy alive.

 For the Rockler family, which is my grandfather Bob’s maternal grandfather’s family, it all started in Filesht, Bessarabia.
-Bessarabia is a historical region in Eastern Europe, which is today divided between the nations of Ukraine and Moldova, and was once part of Russia, but was actually under Romanian rule when my great-great grandfather Louis Rockler emigrated.
-His journey of resilience began when losing his father at the very young age of 10.
+Bessarabia is a historical region in Eastern Europe, which is today divided between the nations of Ukraine and Moldova, and was once part of Russia, but was actually under Romanian rule when my great-great-grandfather Louis Rockler emigrated.
+His journey of resilience began when he lost his father at the very young age of 10.
 A few years later, Louis and his brother Ben, who were 13 and 15 at the time, set out on an incredible journey.
 The two young boys walked across Europe, boarded a ship that landed in Canada, and eventually made their way to Minneapolis.
 Like other Jewish families from their town of Filesht, they found a welcoming community in north Minneapolis.

-Louis himself eventually helped to found Beth El Synagogue in 1926 as the only conservative synagogue in the neighborhood, at 1349 Penn Ave.
+Louis himself eventually helped to found Beth El Synagogue in 1926 as the only conservative synagogue in the neighborhood at 1349 Penn Ave.
 N. It held its last service there in 1968, and today it is one of the largest synagogues in Minnesota, at its current location in St. Louis Park.
 Louis also started a family business, opening a store on Olson Highway in North Minneapolis, and later moving it downtown to 4th Street.
 The Rockler Fur Company store was in business for decades, a symbol of the family’s presence in the city, and actually did not go completely out of business and was still run by a Rockler family member until just a few years ago, around the time of Covid.

 The History of my Family on the North Side